 I’m heavily biased.
 I love React.js.
 As a matter of fact, I teach it to others and run workshops on it.
 So just trust me on this one.
 Learn React unless you have a good reason to learn Vue.js.
-It’s new and exciting, but the job demand just isn’t there yet.
+Vue is new and exciting, but the job demand on average just isn’t as high yet.

 Big question to answer: Where do servers, databases, and raspberryPis fit into all of this?

 I can already hear people screaming at me with the above suggestion.
 “Are you out of your mind?!
 You don’t think

 REMEMBER: your goal is to get employed in the most efficient manner.